 We are conscious of our responsibility as a company with global operations, and aim to carry out our due diligence with regard to human rights.
-As a participant in the UN Global Compact, MTU fully respects the internationally proclaimed human rights set out in the United Nations’ Universal Declaration of Human Rights and applies that to the supply chain as well.
+As a signatory of the UN Global Compact, MTU fully respects the internationally proclaimed human rights set out in the United Nations’ Universal Declaration of Human Rights and applies that to the supply chain as well.
 In particular, we pursue the goal of preventing human rights violations that could affect employees (zero-tolerance principle).
-Read more at Employees However, our respect for human rights by no means stops at our plant gates.
-MTU expects its suppliers to uphold human rights and create fair working conditions.
+Read more at Employees MTU also expects its suppliers to uphold human rights and create fair working conditions.

 Code of Conduct for Suppliers

 The Code of Conduct for Suppliers applies to upstream value creation activities.
-Our suppliers are obligated to uphold this Code of Conduct, which is informed by the ten principles of the UN Global Compact and the core labor standards of the International Labour Organisation (ILO).
-The Code requires suppliers to observe and uphold human rights and to ensure that they are not complicit in any human rights violations.
-In addition, it calls for compliance with labor standards regarding the freedom of association, the right to collective bargaining, the prohibition of forced and child labor, the equality of remuneration regardless of gender, and equal treatment of employees.
+Our suppliers must commit to compliance with the Code of Conduct, which is based on the ten principles of the UN Global Compact, which in turn are derived from international initiatives and conventions for the protection of human rights.
+The Code of Conduct requires suppliers to observe and uphold human rights and to ensure that they are not complicit in any human rights violations.
+That includes compliance with labor standards regarding the freedom of association, the right to collective bargaining, the prohibition of forced and child labor, the equality of remuneration regardless of gender, and equal treatment of employees.
 And finally, we require our suppliers to apply the Code to their subcontractors and reserve the right to terminate any contract with a supplier using child labor to manufacture products supplied to MTU, without prior notice. → MTU’s Code of Conduct for Suppliers

 In the reporting period, no reports of suppliers violating the Code of Conduct regarding human rights were submitted.
 Furthermore, no supplier relationships were terminated due to sustainability shortcomings with regard to human rights.